-Within five school business days after receiving/writing the report, the Superintendent shall provide his or her written decision to the Complainant and the accused as well as to the Complaint Manager.
+Within five school business days after receiving/writing the report, the Superintendent shall mail his or her written decision to the Complainant and the accused by registered mail, return receipt requested, and/or personal delivery as well as to the Complaint Manager.
 All decisions shall be based upon the preponderance of evidence standard.
 If a complaint-contains allegations involving the Superintendent or Board member(s), the written report shall be filed directly with the Board, which will make a decision in accordance with paragraph four of this subsection.